Imagine if you were to describe the autism spectrum like a box of cupcakes.

-Some autistic individuals with sensory differences prefer different types of sensory input (e.g. touching soft objects or looking at lights)
+Some autistic individuals with sensory differences prefer a different type of sensory input (e.g. touching soft objects or looking at lights)

 What’s the bottom line?

-Understanding yours or the individual’s sensory processing needs is the first step to take before buying a weighted blanket.
+Understanding your or the individual’s sensory processing needs is the first step before buying a weighted blanket.

 Hundreds of autistic people say that their weighted blanket is the best sensory tool they own.

-But for others, weighted blankets are a nightmare come true.
+But for others, weighted blankets feel restrictive or uncomfortable.

 Signs You'll Love a Weighted Blanket